 Navasana (Boat Pose)

-When you don’t have time for a longer Yoga session, embrace the beauty of Navasana to tone your abs and thighs muscles instantly.
-In today’s busy lifestyle, a woman has a lot of responsibilities to deal without compromising with health and fitness.
-Navasana, which replicates a boat during the practice, can be of immense benefits for your physical wellness.
+When you don’t have time for a longer Yoga session, embrace the beauty of Navasana to tone your abs and thigh muscles instantly.
+In today’s busy lifestyle, a woman has a lot of responsibilities to deal with without compromising with health and fitness.
+Navasana, which replicates a boat during the practice, can be of immense benefit for your physical wellness.
 Sit on your buttocks with the legs and upper body making a right angle between them.
 Make sure the body is balanced in this position, while your legs are in the air.
 It is one of the best ways to elongate your thighs bones and spine.

 Kapotasana (Pigeon Pose)

 One of the most flexible Yoga poses, Kapotasana is an advanced practice and filled with numerous advantages for the body and mind.
 Also known as Pigeon Pose in English, this yogic exercise tones the abdominal muscles and nourishes the digestive organs in an awesome way.
 This pose should be practiced on an empty stomach to escape any negative effect.
 Begin by sitting on your knees with your legs completely in contact with the ground.
 Bend your body slightly backward to touch the elbow with the mat.
 Hold the toes with your hands and put the head on the ground between the hands.
 Remain in this position for a couple of minutes to experience the enormous serenity it offers.